-If the school is oversubscribed, a waiting list will be held and parents/carers can request that their child is added to this list if they have been refused a place by contacting the School Admissions Team.
-Waiting lists are held for the whole of the academic year for all year groups.
+If the school is oversubscribed, a waiting list will be held from when allocations have been made and parents/carers can request that their child is added to this list.
 A pupil's position on the list will be determined by the criteria set out below.
 Children's places on a waiting list are subject to change according to additional information received about applications or children being added to the list.
 No priority is given to the length of time that a child has been on the list.
-Children with an Educational, Health and Care Plan and children in care, or who were previously in care, will take precedence over those on the waiting list.
-Children admitted under the Fair Access Protocol will also be given priority over children on the waiting list.